jhanaveenk/MorseCodeTranslator/README.md

 The Decryption function decrypt the string from morse to english.

-If you want to run and test this code: make clone and then run this file in your sytem.
+If you want to run and test this code make clone and then run this file in your sytem.